top of page

 3. Choose High-Rated Flavours

-Start with well-rated flavours to maximize your chances of success.
+Start with well-rated flavour concentrates to maximize your chances of success.
 We’ve included some recommendations at the end of this post to help you get started.

 4. Understand Names Don’t Always Reflect Taste